-The Business Core modules cover vital economic and business administration expertise alongside up-to-date management and leadership tools and techniques.
-The Specialization modules allow participants to gain profound knowledge, expertise and competencies in a chosen function or industry.
+The curriculum of the MBA Marketing & Sales consists of two integral parts: the business core and the specialization modules.
+The business core modules cover vital economic and business administration expertise alongside up-to-date management and leadership tools and techniques.
+The specialization modules allow participants to gain profound knowledge, expertise and competencies in a chosen function or industry.

 The world of marketing and sales is changing rapidly.
 Here, students reflect on innovative ideas and current issues brought to the lab days.
-Hot topics in marketing and sales such as neuromarketing, global crisis communication or trend spotting are introduced in this setting as well as other topics that are tailored to the individual requests of each class.
+We introduce you to hot topics in marketing and sales such as marketing analytics, neuromarketing, global crisis communication, or trend spotting as well as to other topics that are tailored to the individual requests of each class.

 At the end of the MBA program, students have to write a master thesis in order to receive the academic degree of Master of Business Administration (MBA).
 The intention of the master thesis is to guarantee that the graduate of the MBA program is able to write scientific papers on his or her own.